25 Epic Bucket List Arizona Adventures

 Keep in mind that you don’t necessarily have to turn back once you find Emerald Cove.
 If you paddle beyond it, you’ll find several stretches of sandy beaches, perfect for lunch or even camping overnight.

-The river is calm here and doesn’t split at all, so this kayaking route is manageable even for beginners.
+The river is calm here and doesn’t split at all, so this kayaking route is manageable even for beginners (yes, you can bring your own inflatable kayak!).
 Several local outfitters including Desert Adventures rent kayaks and will even meet you at Willow Beach Marina if you don’t have your own.

 Insider tip: Time your arrival to Emerald Cove carefully.
 You want the sun almost directly overhead, or the water won’t look green.
 Depending on the time of year, the best time of day is generally between 1:00-3:00 pm.